japila-books/apache-spark-internals/docs/webui/SparkUI.md

 initialize(): Unit
 ----

-NOTE: `initialize` is part of link:spark-webui-WebUI.adoc#initialize[WebUI Contract] to initialize web components.
+NOTE: `initialize` is part of spark-webui-WebUI.md#initialize[WebUI Contract] to initialize web components.

 `initialize` creates and <<attachTab, attaches>> the following tabs (with the reference to the SparkUI and its <<store, AppStatusStore>>):

-. link:spark-webui-JobsTab.adoc[JobsTab]
+. spark-webui-JobsTab.md[JobsTab]
-. link:spark-webui-StagesTab.adoc[StagesTab]
+. spark-webui-StagesTab.md[StagesTab]
-. link:spark-webui-StorageTab.adoc[StorageTab]
+. spark-webui-StorageTab.md[StorageTab]
-. link:spark-webui-EnvironmentTab.adoc[EnvironmentTab]
+. spark-webui-EnvironmentTab.md[EnvironmentTab]
-. link:spark-webui-ExecutorsTab.adoc[ExecutorsTab]
+. spark-webui-ExecutorsTab.md[ExecutorsTab]

-In the end, `initialize` creates and link:spark-webui-WebUI.adoc#attachHandler[attaches] the following `ServletContextHandlers`:
+In the end, `initialize` creates and spark-webui-WebUI.md#attachHandler[attaches] the following `ServletContextHandlers`:

-. link:spark-webui-JettyUtils.adoc#createStaticHandler[Creates a static handler] for serving files from a static directory, i.e. `/static` to serve static files from `org/apache/spark/ui/static` directory (on CLASSPATH)
+. spark-webui-JettyUtils.md#createStaticHandler[Creates a static handler] for serving files from a static directory, i.e. `/static` to serve static files from `org/apache/spark/ui/static` directory (on CLASSPATH)

-. link:spark-webui-JettyUtils.adoc#createRedirectHandler[Creates a redirect handler] to redirect `/` to `/jobs/` (and so the link:spark-webui-jobs.adoc[Jobs tab] is the welcome tab when you open the web UI)
+. spark-webui-JettyUtils.md#createRedirectHandler[Creates a redirect handler] to redirect `/` to `/jobs/` (and so the spark-webui-jobs.md[Jobs tab] is the welcome tab when you open the web UI)

-. link:spark-api-ApiRootResource.adoc#getServletHandler[Creates the /api/* context handler] for the link:spark-api.adoc[Status REST API]
+. spark-api-ApiRootResource.md#getServletHandler[Creates the /api/* context handler] for the spark-api.md[Status REST API]

-. link:spark-webui-JettyUtils.adoc#createRedirectHandler[Creates a redirect handler] to redirect `/jobs/job/kill` to `/jobs/` and request the `JobsTab` to execute link:spark-webui-JobsTab.adoc#handleKillRequest[handleKillRequest] before redirection
+. spark-webui-JettyUtils.md#createRedirectHandler[Creates a redirect handler] to redirect `/jobs/job/kill` to `/jobs/` and request the `JobsTab` to execute spark-webui-JobsTab.md#handleKillRequest[handleKillRequest] before redirection

-. link:spark-webui-JettyUtils.adoc#createRedirectHandler[Creates a redirect handler] to redirect `/stages/stage/kill` to `/stages/` and request the `StagesTab` to execute link:spark-webui-StagesTab.adoc#handleKillRequest[handleKillRequest] before redirection
+. spark-webui-JettyUtils.md#createRedirectHandler[Creates a redirect handler] to redirect `/stages/stage/kill` to `/stages/` and request the `StagesTab` to execute spark-webui-StagesTab.md#handleKillRequest[handleKillRequest] before redirection